cloudbase/wnbd/README.md

 (The command above assumes that the utility `devcon.exe` is in the current directory)

-For convenience, we included [reinstall.ps1](vstudio/reinstall.ps1), which reinstalls the driver.
+For convenience, we included [reinstall.ps1](vstudio/reinstall.ps1), which installs/reinstalls the driver.

+[This project](https://github.com/cloudbase/ceph-windows-installer) allows building MSI installers that bundle WNBD and the Ceph Windows clients.

 Ceph integration
 ----------------